-Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Friday 19th January.
-As quotas will operate on entry to all Faculties and the Board of Vocational Studies, failure to apply by 19th January 1973 will probably result in the application for transfer being unsuccessful.
+Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Friday, 18th January.
+As the number of places in each course is limited, failure to apply by 18th January, 1974, will probably result in the application for transfer being unsuccessful.